mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 If it is important that an application _immediately_ sees all changes, irrespective of who has caused them, then a combination of `invalidate=current` and `cached_data=shared` _must_ be used.

+#### `clear_cache_on_parse_errors`

+This boolean option specifies how the cache should behave in case of parsing errors when invalidation has been enabled.

+   * `true`: If the cache fails to parse an UPDATE/INSERT/DELETE statement then all cached data will be cleared.
+   * `false`: A failure to parse an UPDATE/INSERT/DELETE statement is ignored and no invalidation will take place due that statement.

+The default value is `true`.

+Changing the value to `false` may mean that stale data is returned from the cache, if an UPDATE/INSERT/DELETE cannot be parsed and the statement affects entries in the cache.

 ### Runtime Configuration